-1.15 Impairment of financial assets
+2.15 Impairment of financial assets

 The Group assesses as at the end of each reporting period whether there is objective evidence that a financial asset or group of financial assets is impaired.
 A financial asset or a group of financial assets is impaired and impairment losses are incurred if, and only if, there is objective evidence of impairment as a result of one or more events that occurred after the initial recognition of the asset (a "loss event") and that loss event (or events) has an impact on the estimated future cash flows of the financial assets or group of financial assets that can be reliably estimated.
-Objective evidence that a financial asset or group of financial assets may be impaired includes observable data that comes to the attention of the Group about the following probable loss events:
+Objective evidence that a financial asset or group of financial assets that comes to the attention of the Group about the following probable loss events: